Celeritas 0.6.0-dev.115+3b60a5fd

 Get the native value from a quantity of this type.

-When using a Quantity from another part of the code, e.g. an imported unit system, use the quantity free function rather than .value() in order to guarantee consistency of units between source and destination.
+When using a Quantity from another part of the code, e.g. an imported unit system, use the value_as free function rather than .value() in order to guarantee consistency of units between source and destination.

 An example unit class would be: